LuisAlejandro/spices/docs/index.rst

 the Python Standard Library.

-Spices generates a configurable index written in ``JSON`` format that serves as a database for applications like `pipsalabim`_.
+Spices generates a configurable index written in ``JSON`` format that serves as a database for applications like `spices`_.
 It can be configured to process only a range of packages (by initial letter) and to have memory, time or log size limits.
 It basically aims to mimic what the `Contents`_ file means for a Debian based package repository, but for the